Tungri: Origins

-In a comment in his book Germania, Tacitus remarks that Germani was the original tribal name of the Tungri with whom the Gauls were in contact; among the Gauls the term Germani came to be widely applied.The name Germania, on the other hand, they say, is modern and newly introduced, from the fact that the tribes which first crossed the Rhine and drove out the Gauls, and are now called Tungrians, were then called Germani.
-Thus what was the name of a tribe, and not of a race, gradually prevailed, till all called themselves by this self-invented name of Germani, which the conquerors had first employed to inspire terror.
+In a comment in his book Germania, Tacitus remarks that Germani was the original tribal name of the Tungri with whom the Gauls were in contact; among the Gauls the term Germani came to be widely applied.
+The sentence has been the subject of frequent debate about the exact details.
+Discussing the names of Germanic peoples or races (gentis appellationes), Tacitus noted that some names were speculated to be true and ancient, but "Germania" was known by him to be a new term, invented when the term Germani came to be applied more widely:

+the term "Germania" is recent and newly in use, because those who first crossed the Rhine and expelled the Gauls, now called the Tungri, were then called Germani.
+Thus the name of the nation (natio), not the people (gens), gradually prevailed, so that all [east of the Rhine] came to be referred to with this artificial term Germani.

+According to Tacitus then, first the victor, the Tungri, used this term to refer to other peoples from the homeland east of the Rhine, which would thus come to be called "Germania".
+They did this "ob metum" which could mean "to inspire fear" or "out of fear".
+In any case, soon other people from Germania used this term themselves.

-Some generations earlier, Julius Caesar, on the other hand, did not mention the Tungri but stated that the Condrusi, the Eburones, the Caeroesi and the Paemani, living in the same approximate area as the later Tungri, were "called by the common name of Germani" and had settled in Gaul already before the Cimbrian War, having come from Germany east of the Rhine.
+Corresponding to this, some generations earlier, Julius Caesar, on the other hand, did not mention the Tungri but stated that the Condrusi, the Eburones, the Caeroesi and the Paemani, living in the same approximate area as the later Tungri, were "called by the common name of Germani" and had settled in Gaul already before the Cimbrian War (113-101 BCE), having come from Germany east of the Rhine.
 Caesar cited them as providing one collective contribution of men to the Belgic revolt against him within which the Eburones were the most important.
 The Eburones, who apparently lived as far east as Cologne, were led by Ambiorix and Cativolcus.
 Also neighbouring these tribes where the Aduatuci, whose origin Caesar describes more specifically as having descended from the Cimbri and Teutones, against whom the Germani had been the only tribe in Gaul to successfully defend themselves.
 Their descendants, if there were any, presumably lived amongst the Tungri.